 As with all Nordhavns, the main saloon opens directly to the aft cockpit, effectively expanding the living area to the outside.
 The asymmetrical cabin allows for a wider main saloon and features a wide side deck on the starboard side.
 There are two seating areas featuring settees and tables as well as a large lounge chair.

-A 42" plasma TV installed on a hide-away lift system is standard as is a Bose sound system.
+An optional 42” plasma TV can be installed on a hide-away lift system (standard), as well as an optional Bose sound system for optimal entertainment.
 Three bar chairs face the pass-through countertop in the galley, which is just forward of the saloon.

 The galley rivals today's finest gourmet kitchens with its full-sized home-style appliances, abundant storage cabinets and generous counter space.
 Standard equipment includes a Sub Zero side-by-side refrigerator/freezer with icemaker, a 4-burner General Electric (GE) stove and oven, a GE microwave/convection oven, a GE trash compactor, Miele dishwasher and two (2) U-Line front-load freezers in the utility room.